 "I shouted and shouted but nobody heard me because the TV was so loud.
-He hurt me so badly.
-There was much blood running out.
 Since it happened my friends mock me, they don’t want to associate with me.
 It sometimes makes me feel sad and lonely."

 Janet's father rushed her to the police station and then to hospital.
-Her wounds got infected and took three months to heal.
+Her wounds took months to heal.

 Ankomi, Janet’s father, said: “All this time the COMBAT squad supported our family.
 I heard of COMBAT last year.
 I saw a video on domestic violence in the street and learnt what to do.
 It gave me courage to take my daughter's case to the police.
 Before COMBAT started working in this village there was a lot more violence.
 It is definitely reducing.”

 Janet said: “I’m glad to be back at school.
 I’m doing well.
 Maybe I’ll become a COMBAT member in the future.
 I want to be an example."